muktharamesh20/61040-portfolio/assignments/assignment2.md

 **Tags[Item]**
 - **Purpose** Flags items
-- **Principle:** Labels item to flag it in some way.
-Later, you can grab just the items with a certain tag, so it makes it easier to access.
+- **Principle:** a user labels item to flag it.
+Later, the user can grab just the items with a certain tag, so it makes it easier to access.
 - **State:**
     - Set of tags with
         - `label` string